 (4) For purposes of calculating the ratio of earnings to fixed charges, earnings represents income or loss from continuing operations before income taxes, plus fixed charges plus amortization of capitalized interest, less capitalized interest.
 Fixed charges include interest expense (including amortization of deferred financing costs), capitalized interest and the portion of operating rental expense which management believes is representative of the interest component of rent expense (assumed to be 33%).
-For the period ended December 31, 2000 and the year ended December 31, 2001, additional earnings of \$5.3 million and \$9.6 million , respectively, would have been required to make the ratio 1.0x.
+For the period ended December 31, 2000, the nine months ended September 30, 2001 and the year ended December 31, 2001, additional earnings of \$5.3 million, \$1.2 million and \$9.6 million, respectively, would have been required to make the ratio 1.0x.